techexcellenceio/community/content/_members/niels_malotaux.md

 Since 2001, he has taught and coached 100s of projects/teams in 40+ organizations in the Netherlands, Belgium, China, Germany, India, Ireland, Israel, Japan, Romania, South Africa, the UK, and the US, in fields like electronics, software, space, road, rail, telecom, building automation, parking systems, which led to a wealth of experience in which approaches work better, and which work less in real practice.

 Educated as an electronics engineer, from time to time he is still asked to develop embedded products (HW/FW).
 Focus on Zero Defects deliveries.

+I hope you can help with finding the right Specialties and TechStack definitions